 1 is defined by

-Key-value pairs are stored in
+Key-value pairs are stored in s.
+This class implements

-methods DataSet
+methods DataSet and

-to retrieve values
+getValue() to retrieve values

 assigned to keys.
 Both methods receive a real key and processes all the